 Why Your Filing Status Is One of the Most Important Tax Decisions

 There are five filing statuses recognized by the IRS: Single, Married Filing Jointly, Married Filing Separately, Head of Household, and Qualifying Surviving Spouse.
-Each has distinct eligibility rules and carries different tax consequences.
+Each has distinct eligibility rules and carries meaningfully different tax consequences.

 Single Status